 The Centers for Disease Control and Prevention listed some surprising things that can spike your blood sugar.

 - Sunburn – The pain causes stress and stress increases blood sugar levels.

 - Coffee – Even without sweetener!
 Some people’s blood sugar is extra-sensitive to caffeine.

 - Losing sleep – Even just one night of too little sleep can make your body use insulin less efficiently.

 - Skipping breakfast – Going without that morning meal can increase blood sugar after both lunch and dinner.

 - Dehydration – Less water in your body means a higher blood circulation.

-For more information on diabetes, please speak to your local healthcare practitioner or pharmacist.
+For more information and solutions on diabetes and how to reduce your risk, please speak to your local healthcare practioner or pharmacist.

 While all reasonable effort has been made to ensure the accuracy of information contained in this article, information may change or become dated, as new developments occur.
 The Link group shall not be held liable or accountable for the accuracy, completeness or correctness of any information for any purpose.